3dem/relion/README.md

 ##Installation

 More extensive options and configurations are available [here](http://www2.mrc-lmb.cam.ac.uk/relion/index.php/Download_%26_install), but the outlines to clone and install relion for typical use are made easy through [cmake](https://en.wikipedia.org/wiki/CMake).

 On ubuntu machines, installing cmake is as easy as

 ```
-sudo apt install cmake
+sudo apt install cmake build-essential mpi-default-bin mpi-default-dev libfftw3-dev
 ```

 On other systems it is typically just as easy, you simply have to modify "apt" to